 What Men Want

-3) Fear of change– While no one likes change, it may be harder for men.
+While no one likes change, it may be harder for men.
 Men like their routines, their stability, and dependability.
 It’s easier to be in a bad relationship that is familiar than risk the unknown, including the possibility of being alone.
-Especially in a traditional marriage where the woman may be the homemaker who takes care of the kids, prepares meals, and does laundry, the thought of losing that caregiver is scary.
+Especially in a traditional marriage where the woman may be the homemaker who takes care of the kids, prepares meals, and does laundry.
+The thought of losing that caregiver is scary for men.

 Men usually have a harder time coping after a divorce than women.
 It makes sense why being in a relationship is healthier for them than being alone.
 While it is not easy for women, if they initiated it, they may feel it is in their best interest and are relieved to leave the marriage.
 In truth, leaving a relationship may only provide temporary relief.

 There’s nothing quite like the power of gaining clarity on a confusing situation with marriage counseling or an intensive retreat with Imago therapy.
-Complete the form below to talk with Rabbi Slatkin to see what he thinks would be best for you and your unique situation.
+Complete the form below to talk with Rabbi Slatkin to see what he thinks would be best for you and your unique situation or book a free clarity call to learn what’s been going on in your marriage.